-Annual Meeting of Shareholders to be held June 7, 2017
+Annual Meeting of Shareholders to be held June 8, 2018

-This Proxy Statement is furnished in connection with the solicitation of proxies by the Board of Directors (the "Board") of Credit Acceptance Corporation, a Michigan corporation (the "Company", "Credit Acceptance", "we", "our", or "us"), to be used at the Annual Meeting of Shareholders of Credit Acceptance (the "Annual Meeting") to be held on Wednesday, June 7, 2017, for the purposes set forth in the accompanying Notice of Annual Meeting of Shareholders and in this Proxy Statement.
-This Proxy Statement and the enclosed form of proxy were first sent or given to security holders on or about April 27, 2017.
+This Proxy Statement is furnished in connection with the solicitation of proxies by the Board of Directors (the "Board") of Credit Acceptance Corporation, a Michigan corporation (the "Company", "Credit Acceptance", "we", "our", or "us"), to be used at the Annual Meeting of Shareholders of Credit Acceptance (the "Annual Meeting") to be held on Friday, June 8, 2018, for the purposes set forth in the accompanying Notice of Annual Meeting of Shareholders and in this Proxy Statement.
+This Proxy Statement and the enclosed form of proxy were first sent or given to security holders on or about April 26, 2018.

-Only shareholders of record at the close of business on April 13, 2017 (the "Record Date") will be entitled to vote at the Annual Meeting or any adjournment or postponement thereof.
-Each holder of the 19,392,155 issued and outstanding shares of our common stock (the "Common Stock") on the Record Date is entitled to one vote per share.
+Only shareholders of record at the close of business on April 12, 2018 (the "Record Date") will be entitled to vote at the Annual Meeting or any adjournment or postponement thereof.
+Each holder of the 19,309,839 issued and outstanding shares of our common stock (the "Common Stock") on the Record Date is entitled to one vote per share.
 The presence, either in person or by properly executed proxy, of the holders of a majority of the outstanding shares of Common Stock is necessary to constitute a quorum at the Annual Meeting.

 Under rules adopted by the U.S. Securities and Exchange Commission (the "SEC"), we are now furnishing proxy materials to our shareholders on the Internet, rather than mailing printed copies of those materials to each shareholder.
 If you received a Notice of Internet Availability of Proxy Materials by mail, you will not receive a printed copy of the proxy materials unless you request one.
-Instead, the Notice of Internet Availability of Proxy Materials on the Internet.
-If you received a Notice of Internet Availability of Proxy materials on the Internet.
-If you received a Notice of Internet Availability of Proxy Materials will instruct you as to how you may access and review the proxy materials on the Internet.
+Instead, the Notice of Internet Availability of Proxy Materials will instruct you as to how you may access and review the proxy materials on the Internet.
 If you received a Notice of Internet Availability of Proxy Materials by mail and would like to receive a printed copy of our proxy materials, please follow the instructions included in the Notice of Internet Availability of Proxy Materials.

 A proxy may be revoked at any time before it is exercised by giving a written notice to our Corporate Secretary bearing a later date than the proxy, by submitting a later-dated proxy or, if you are a shareholder of record or hold legal authority from a shareholder of record, by voting the shares represented by the proxy in person at the Annual Meeting.
 Unless revoked, the shares represented by each duly executed, timely delivered proxy will be voted in accordance with the specifications made.
-If no specifications are made on a duly executed, timely delivered proxy, such shares will be voted FOR the election of directors named in this Proxy Statement, FOR the advisory proposal to approve our named executive officer compensation, for "EVERY YEAR" on the advisory vote on the frequency of future advisory votes to approve our named executive officer compensation, and FOR ratification of the selection of Grant Thornton LLP ("Grant Thornton") as our independent registered public accounting firm for 2017.
+If no specifications are made on a duly executed, timely delivered proxy, such shares will be voted FOR the election of directors named in this Proxy Statement, FOR the advisory proposal to approve our named executive officer compensation, and FOR ratification of the selection of Grant Thornton LLP ("Grant Thornton") as our independent registered public accounting firm for 2018.
 The Board does not intend to present any other matters at the Annual Meeting.
 However, should any other matters properly come before the Annual Meeting, it is the intention of such proxy holders to vote the proxy in accordance with their best judgment to the extent permitted by law.